Euler-Korteweg vortices: A fluid-mechanical analogue to the Schr\"odinger and Klein-Gordon equations: Abstract

 \section{Abstract}

-{Quantum theory and relativity exhibit several formal analogies with fluid mechanics.
-This paper examines under which conditions a classical fluid model may reproduce the most basic mathematical formalism of both theories.
-By assuming that the angular momentum of an irrotational vortex in an inviscid, barotropic, isothermal fluid with sound speed c is equal in magnitude to the reduced Planck constant, and incorporating Korteweg capillary stress, a complex wave equation describing the momentum and continuity equations of a Euler–Korteweg vortex is obtained.
-When uniform convection is introduced, the weak field approximation of this wave equation is equivalent to Schrödinger’s equation.
-The model is shown to yield classical analogues to de Broglie wavelength, the Einstein–Planck relation, the Born rule and the uncertainty principle.
-Accounting for the retarded propagation of the wavefield of a vortex in convection produces the Lorentz transformation and the Klein–Gordon equation, with Schrödinger’s equation appearing as the low-Mach-number limit.
-These results demonstrate that, under explicit assumptions, a classical continuum can reproduce the mathematical formalism of quantum and relativistic theory in their simplest form, without assuming the postulates principal to those theories.}
+Quantum theory and relativity exhibit several formal analogies with fluid mechanics.
+This paper extends upon known analogies by showing that under specific assumptions, a classical ideal fluid can be cast into equations that are mathematically equivalent to the Schr\"odinger and Klein–Gordon equations.
+By assuming that the angular momentum of an irrotational vortex in an inviscid, barotropic, isothermal fluid with sound speed $c$ is equal in magnitude to the reduced Planck constant, and incorporating Korteweg capillary stress, a complex wave equation describing the momentum and continuity equations of an Euler–Korteweg vortex is obtained.
+When uniform convection is introduced, the weak field approximation of this wave equation is formally equivalent to Schr\"odinger’s equation.
+The model is shown to yield analogues to de Broglie wavelength, the Einstein–Planck relation, the Born rule and the uncertainty principle.
+Accounting for the retarded propagation of the wave field of a vortex in convection requires the Lorentz transformation and yields a wave equation mathematically equivalent to the Klein–Gordon equation, with Schr\"odinger’s equation appearing as the low-Mach-number limit.